jinudaniel/emerald/_posts/2018-01-20-tensorflow-with-tensorboard.md

     sess.run(c)
     writer.close()
 {% endhighlight %}
+Now go to Terminal or command prompt and run the below line.
+Make sure that your present working directory is the same as where you ran your Python code.
+{% highlight shell %}
+tensorboard --logdir="./graph"
+{% endhighlight %}
+Open your browser and go to [http://localhost:6006/](http://localhost:6006/) (or the link you get back after running tensorboard command) to open TensorBoard.

 ![TensorBoard 2](/img/tensorboard_2.png)

 ### Adding names
 You can use the name property to give a meaningful name to the operation.
-This will help us in better visualzing the operation in TensorBoard.
+This will help us in better visualizing the operation in TensorBoard.

 {% highlight python linenos %}
 a = tf.add(1, 2, name='First_Add')